Rules for 'Y'

 'y' has the sound of short 'i' when it is the only working vowel with guardians.
 It has the sound of long 'i' when it stands alone or when followed by silent 'e'.
 And it says nothing at all as a silent adjacent vowel.

-Click here to register for our free Online Workshop and learn more about the rules for 'y' and review other English phonics rules and skills.
+Register for our free Online Reading Workshop and learn more about the rules for 'y' and review other English phonics rules and skills.